setu-standards/documentation/app/docs/purchase-to-pay-v2/SequenceDiagrams.md

 The sequence diagram illustrates the process of reporting time and expenses via a timecard.
 The staffing customer sends a timecard to the staffing supplier through a `POST /purchase-to-pay/timecard`.
 Optionally, the staffing supplier can forward the timecard, either as-is or with adjustments, to a secondary supplier API endpoint through another `POST /purchase-to-pay/timecard` request.
 Finally, in response to the timecard(s), the staffing supplier sends an invoice to the staffing customer using `POST /purchase-to-pay/invoice`.

+**Usage note:** The requirements for updates in a PUT operation on a timecard (e.g., determining the deadline for when changes are allowed) are to be agreed upon bilaterally between the involved parties.
+This is not within the scope of SETU standards and must be handled separately by the parties involved.

 ```mermaid
 sequenceDiagram
     participant Customer as Backoffice <br/> staffing customer